geoffmunn/utility-scripts/docs/workflows.md

       - terra1sk06e3dyexuq4shw77y3dsv480xv42mq73anxu
     steps:
       - action: withdraw
+        description: Withdraw rewards from the validator if there are more than 1000 LUNC
         when:
           - LUNC >= 1000
       - action: send
+        description: Send 200 LUNC to the Workflow 3 wallet
         amount: 200 LUNC
         memo: Here is 200 LUNC
         recipient: Workflow Wallet 3
         when:
           - LUNC >= 1000
       - action: delegate
+        description: Delegate all remaining LUNC to the validator
         amount: 100% LUNC
         validator: FireFi Capital
         when: